 Doesn’t solve: have to purchase QuickBooks licenses, install and manage applications on the host, and backup data

-Secure remote access solutions (MyQuickCloud is the only solution I’ve found that is simple and affordable and that has the features needed) allow users to connect to applications that are installed on existing workstations or servers.
+Secure remote access solutions like MyQuickCloud allow users to connect to applications that are installed on existing workstations or servers.
 This approach provides users with access to QuickBooks and other software installed on the in-house computer.
 Remote users are able to operate independently rather than taking control of the computer, allowing multi-user access to applications and data.
-MyQuickCloud, in particular, makes it easy for customers to select exactly which applications each remote user should have, and can manage their “cloud” from anywhere.
+MyQuickCloud in particular makes it easy for customers to select exactly which applications each remote user should have, and can manage their “cloud” from anywhere.

-3. Using commercial hosting for QuickBooks, remote desktop or remote app type of solution
+3. Using commercial hosting providers and/or platforms for QuickBooks, remote desktop or remote app type of solution

 Solves: gives access to the file and applications from various locations, allows for multi-user access to company file, may allow for rental licensing of QuickBooks software, files are backed up by service provider